Early West Kootenay Boundary photography ...

 We have previously identified what may be the very first photographs of Grand Forks and Rock Creek taken in 1859-60 (Link).
 But photographs of the Boundary district in subsequent years appear to be quite rare, and perhaps understandably so, as settlement was sparse and there was relatively little interest in the "interior" until the early stages of the mining boom in the 1890s.
 When photographers did venture into this region, they were more often than not, professionals who generally bypassed the ordinary activities and settlements of human beings, focusing their attention on the machinery of the railroads, mines and smelters of their industrial clients.

 The famed photographer J.W.
 Heckman photographed and documented hundreds of miles of Canadian Pacific Railroad infrastructure across Canada in the 1890s for over three decades, including the construction of the C&W railway over the Paulson Summit between West Robson and Midway.
 His camera lenses rarely focused very far "off the track", so to speak, but his work nevertheless embodied a visual record of an important aspect of our common Canadian history.
-A number of CPR railway stations in the West Kootenay-Boundary now serve as local museums, pubs or restaurants, but the rails, trestles and bridges are long gone.
-We can still however, enjoy and learn from Heckman's photographs on interpretive signage along various hiking trails on the abandoned railroad beds of the CPR throughout the district.
+A number of CPR railway stations in the West Kootenay-Boundary now serve as local museums, pubs or restaurants, often displaying Heckman's photographs.
+And we can also enjoy and learn from them on interpretive signage along various hiking trails on the abandoned railroad beds of the CPR throughout the district.

 Access to railroads accelerated the growth of the mining industry and the developent of mining towns, and it wasn't long before photographers were motivated to investigate and photograph the next discovery of precious minerals and the birth of a new interior metropolis.
 The two mining bonanzas receiving the most attention in the West Kootenay Boundary were in Rossland and Phoenix.